wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_uptime.md

 ---
-title: dash:uptime \[POST\]
+title: uptime - Dash
-description: returns the total uptime of the server.
+description: Example code for the uptime json-rpc method. Сomplete guide on how to use uptime json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters